Answers to Top Live Video Questions

 If you can go for an external microphone, I would suggest looking at:

-Samsung Q2U - a USB microphone which also has an XLR output as well, so if you want to go to the next level later on - you can add a mixer.
+Samsung Q2U is a USB microphone that also has an XLR output, so if you want to go to the next level later on, you can add a mixer.

-Blue Yeti USB microphone - as long as you set it up correctly and close to you (as it is quite sensitive and can pick up noise around you).
+Blue Yeti USB microphone—as long as you set it up correctly and keep it close to you (as it is quite sensitive and can pick up noise around you).

 I am using a Heil PRO Microphone – but that is probably over the top for what you need right now.

-If you have any other questions you would like to know the answers to on Live Video, please do give me a shout and I’ll include them in a future podcast.
+If you have any other questions you would like to know the answers to on Live Video, please don’t hesitate to give me a shout.
+I’ll include them in a future podcast.